How to Adapt Fast to a Work From Home Setup

 Stay Connected – Humans are Born Wired for Connection

-For some people, working from home leads to a sense of isolation and disconnection.
+For some people, working from home may lead to a sense of isolation and disconnection.
 This is a challenge that no amount of electric standing desks or whatever premium tool could fix no matter what.
 Some are just really accustomed to a steady rate of social interactions.
-Add to this the fact that some workers perform best when placed in an environment of feedback and encouragement which may not always be possible with a work from home setup.
+Add to this the fact that some workers perform best when placed in an environment of feedback and encouragement, which may not always be possible with a work from home setup.

-While it’s true that online chats and video conferences can never compensate for face-to-face interactions, still, staying connected via non-personal methods is the gold standard especially while the coronavirus pandemic rages.
-Plus there are always tricks to make online communication work.
+While it’s true that online chats and video conferences can never compensate for face-to-face interactions, staying connected via non-personal methods is the gold standard, especially while the coronavirus pandemic rages.
+Plus, there are always tricks to make online communication work.